Tyler-R-Russ/factoringprimes/README.md

 This is short-hand for the more descriptive title, "Factoring numbers and identifying primes and prime factors".

-These modules have been written in Python, originally in Python 2.7.5.1 and then edited in Python's editor Idle, version 3.6.
-This code should compile and run in both of these versions.
+These modules have been written in Python, originally in Python 2.7.5.1 and then edited for Python 3.
+This code should compile and run with Python version 3.6.
 Please message me if you have difficulty running the code (truss3@gmu.edu) following the steps below.

 ## Motivation and Use:

 I began writing these files to have desktop access to factoring software.
-Also, my research involved identifying primes and their multiples.
+Also, my research involved identifying primes, ranges of primes, sums of factors of numbers, etc., so programs for specific purposes were needed.

-So the modules in this folder (factoringprimes) have the function of finding a numbers proper and prime factors, finding primes in a given range and related computations.
+The modules in this folder (factoringprimes) have the function of finding a number's proper and prime factors, finding primes in a given range and related computations.

 ## Description: